thesabinelim/comp1531-slackr/README.md

 * 27/09/2019: user_profile_sethandle, user_profiles_uploadphoto; updated
 * 29/09/2019: user_profile_sethandle had error "name_last is more than 50 characters" removed
 * 29/09/2019: user_login now has ValueError to be raised if "Password is not correct"
+* 29/09/2019: auth_login and auth_register now return a u_id too.
+This isnt strictly necessary (as we'll see later), but will make testing easier.
+* 29/09/2019: message_id added to the message structure (so that lists of messages contain the id of the message)

 An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).